YuLeiFuYun/YLExtensions/README.md

-# TCExtensions
+# YLExtensions
 When a UITableView or UICollectionView page contains multiple types of cells, registering and configuring the cells requires writing a lot of boilerplate code.
-TCExtensions simplifies these processes by adding extensions to UITableView and UICollectionView.
+YLExtensions simplifies these processes by adding extensions to UITableView and UICollectionView.